mashyko/image_data/README.md

-# image_data
+# image data

-images data for computer vision
+a collection of images for computer vision: image classification and object detection